-Learn how Women's March Global used Momentive to conduct a first-of-its-kind global survey on issues impacting women and gender-diverse people.
+Learn how Women's March Global used Momentive to conduct a first-of-its-kind global survey on issues affecting women and gender-diverse people.

 “Our chapters were not seeing pandemic relief dollars going to the women and gender-diverse people who needed them, and we were not seeing solutions for the surge in domestic violence,” said Betsy Scolnik, Board Chair of Women’s March Global.
 “It created an incredible sense of urgency globally.”

-The nonprofit, which is dedicated to gender equality and grassroots community mobilization, knew that it needed comprehensive data to lobby local governments and ensure women and gender-diverse people were being heard.
-But that data is typically hard to come by—a fact highlighted by the rapid and sustained crises of 2020.
+The non-profit, which is dedicated to gender equality and grassroots community mobilisation, knew that it needed comprehensive data to lobby local governments and ensure that women and gender-diverse people were being heard.
+But that data is typically hard to come by, as highlighted by the rapid and sustained crises of 2020.
 To bridge this gap and collect potentially life-changing insights, Women’s March Global turned to Enterprise Feedback Management by Momentive.

 Launching a first-of-its-kind global survey